Higher body weight linked with severe COVID-19 risk: Lancet study | Health

 ''We also show that the risks associated with excess weight are greatest in people aged under 40 years, while weight has little to no effect on your chances of developing severe COVID-19 after age 80,'' Piernas said.

-These findings suggest that vaccination policies should prioritize people with obesity, especially now the vaccine is being rolled out to younger age groups, the researchers said.
+These findings suggest that vaccination policies should prioritise people with obesity, especially now the vaccine is being rolled out to younger age-groups, the researchers said.

 Previous studies have reported that obesity is associated with more severe outcomes after infection with the SARS-CoV-2 virus, but this is the first to examine the consequences of excess weight on COVID-19 outcomes across the full range of BMI.

-It is based on anonymized health records from 6,910,685 community-based patients in the QResearch database of routinely collected electronic patient health records in England.
+It is based on anonymised health records from 6,910,685 community-based patients in the QResearch database of routinely collected electronic patient health records in England.

 All of the participants included in the study were 20 years or older and had at least one BMI measurement on their record.
 The average BMI across the whole study group was 26.8 kg/m2.

-The researchers analyzed records between 24 January and 30 April 2020 for outcomes linked to severe COVID-19 disease.
+The researchers analysed records between 24 January and 30 April, 2020 for outcomes linked to severe COVID-19 disease.

 The researchers noted several limitations to their study.